PrajishKumar/Reinforcement-Learning-Unity-ML-Engine/arm_reacher/Report.md

 | minimum standard deviation of noise applied to the actions                | 0.01                         |
 | decay rate standard deviation of noise applied to the actions per episode | 0.99                         |

+Policies for agents with continuous actions are known to perform well when they are trained with some noise on the chosen actions.
+Instead of Ornstein-Uhlenbeck noise, we opted for a simple Gaussian noise with a zero mean.
+However, over the course of training, we gradually decrease the applied noise.

 ### Result

 Performance of the agent after training for 2000 episodes: